 The two most important factors to improving your health as well as balancing out your blood sugar levels consist of diet and exercise, both terms that need to be addressed and approached separately.

 You should consult your physician about what type of exercise and diet to start adopting in your lifestyle.
-It should be in accordance to your genetics.
+It should be in accordance with your genetics.

-A reduced alcohol intake, taking different kinds of herbs and supplements are what you need in your diet.
+Reduced alcohol intake, and taking different kinds of herbs and supplements are what you need in your diet.
 A diet low on carbs that contains less than fifty grams of carbs a day is the most recommended eating lifestyle for fighting hyperglycemia.

-A perfectly realistic two hours weekly of aerobic workouts are excellent when you’re fighting insulin resistance.
-The following are four principals when it comes to exercise for people who are insulin resistant.
+A perfectly realistic two hours weekly of aerobic workouts is excellent when you’re fighting insulin resistance.
+The following are four principles when it comes to exercise for people who are insulin-resistant.

 - Always exercise without eating a meal prior before;

 - Activate the more muscles you can, the better;